-Retrieves those events where all the given Boolean column values are true.
+Retrieves those events where at least one of the given Boolean column values is true.

-Creates a Boolean column that returns true only if all the given arguments are true.
+Creates a Boolean column that returns true only if and only if one of the given arguments are true.

 How does it work in the search window?

-Select Filter / Create column in the search window toolbar, then select the And operation.
+Select Filter / Create column in the search window toolbar, then select the Or operation.
 This operation requires at least two Operand arguments, but you can add more as needed.

 If you use the Create column operation, the data type of the values in the new column is boolean (true or false).

-demo.ecommerce.data table, we want to display only those events where the bytes transferred are greater than 1000 and the time taken to send them is greater than 200.
-To do it, we will apply a Filter using the And operation but first, we need to create the required Boolean columns.
+demo.ecommerce.data table, we want to display only those events where either the bytes transferred are greater than 1000 or the time taken to send them is greater than 200 (or both).
+To do it, we will apply a Filter using the Or operation but first, we need to create the required Boolean columns.